citp/privacy-policy-historical/p/pi/piz/pizzahut.com.md

 **About this Policy**
-This policy describes our privacy practices for the websites where it is posted.
+This policy describes our privacy practices for the platforms where it is posted.
+This includes websites and apps.
 It also applies to our practices for our mobile phone and text programs.
+Except for the "Our Privacy Practices and Children" section, this policy applies to our practices for adult information.
+To learn more about our privacy practices and children, please [click here](http://www.pizzahut.com/privacypolicy.html#al8).

 Back to top »